Move to Northern Ireland: for the great outdoors

 And it’s no wonder, given the country’s exquisite beauty and natural resources.
 Following the COP26 summit, the Northern Ireland Assembly passed its first-ever Climate Change Act, with legally binding targets to achieve Net Zero emissions by 2050.

-Belfast has the second least pollution compared to Dublin, London, Toronto, New York, Sydney and Hong Kong, according to the Numbeo Mid-Year Report 2021.
-Greenhouse gas emissions have also plummeted 18% in 30 years (1990-2019.)
-And with almost half (46.4%) of Northern Ireland’s electricity now coming from renewable energy sources – the country is well on track for a green future.
+Belfast has the lowest pollution index compared to Dublin, London, Toronto, New York, Sydney and Hong Kong.
+Greenhouse gas emissions have also by plummeted 18% in 30 years (1990-2019.)
+And with around half (49.3%) of Northern Ireland’s electricity now coming from renewable energy sources – the country is well on track for a green future.

 Academic institutions are going green too.
 Ulster University has joined with 226 other insinuations across 85 countries by signing the SGG Accord – a collective response by University and College sectors to the global Sustainable Development Goals 2030 set by the United Nations.
 Likewise, Erne Campus at Southwest College joined an elite list of eco-friendly buildings recognised for their global energy efficiency.
 The college joins 25 other centres of excellence that are the most environmentally friendly buildings in the world.

-In March 2022 Translink rolled out Northern Ireland’s first zero-emissions buses.
-100 vehicles are in the process of being launched, with more on their way in the coming years.
-Translink will have the fourth largest zero-emission fleet in the UK and Ireland.
+In March 2022, Translink rolled out Northern Ireland’s first zero-emissions buses.
+100 vehicles are in the process of being launched, with more on their way in the coming years, and Translink will have the fourth largest zero-emission fleet in the UK and Ireland.

 Championing Pre-loved

-All kinds of people from Northern Ireland, from local government to individuals, understand the importance of creating a circular economy.
+From local government to individuals, people in Northern Ireland understand the importance of creating a circular economy.

 To coincide with COP26, the Linen Quarter Business Improvement District received government funding to run a campaign called RE[act.]
 It aimed to create a more sustainable Belfast by inspiring individuals across all sectors to respond to the global climate crisis.